AnsBalin/skorche/README.md

 (q_img, q_doc) = skorche.split(is_image, q_unzipped)
 ```

-We now have two queues which are ready to be mapped over by different tasks.
+This tells _skorche_ to create a `Split` node on the graph.
+The predicate function `is_image` will be evaluated on each input, and the item will be routed to the corresponding output queue.

 ![map](./graphviz/split.svg)

-The predicate function used by `split` does not need to return `bool`, but its return values must be enumerable and be passed explicitly to `split()`.
+_Note_: The predicate function used by `split` does not need to return a `bool`, but its return values must be enumerable and be passed explicitly to `split()`.
 For example, a splitting operation might classify a task into one of three categories: `'img'`, `'doc'`, `'audio'`:

 ```python
 def classify(task_item):